List of streets in Los Angeles: Robertson Boulevard

 Robertson Boulevard is a north-south route in the Westside that runs from Washington Boulevard in Culver City to Keith Avenue in West Hollywood.
 It passes through Beverlywood, Crestview, and Pico-Robertson.

 San Vicente Boulevard

 San Vicente Boulevard travels in a northwesterly direction from Venice Boulevard in Mid City to Mid-Wilshire and Beverly Grove before entering West Hollywood and terminating at Sunset Boulevard.
 It is unrelated to a separate stretch of road with the same name runs between Santa Monica and Brentwood.

 Santa Monica Boulevard

 Santa Monica Boulevard runs east from Ocean Avenue in Santa Monica to Sunset Boulevard at Sunset Junction.
 It passes through Beverly Hills and West Hollywood.
 A portion of it is designated as California State Route 2, while the full route is former U.S. Route 66.

 Sepulveda Boulevard

 Sepulveda Boulevard consists of four distinct segments connecting Los Angeles with several other cities in western Los Angeles County.
 Portions of are designated as part of California State Route 1.

+Sherman Way

+Sherman Way, nicknamed The Way, is a major east-west arterial road in the San Fernando Valley, portions of which were on the Owensmouth Line.
+It terminates in West Hills in the west and at Hollywood Burbank Airport in the east, passing through Reseda, Lake Balboa, Van Nuys, and North Hollywood.